 Where to go, what to read

 The Palazzetto is on Piazzale dello Sport in Rome, EUR neighbourhood.
-It still hosts basketball games.
-Go inside; the security guards will let you stand under the dome between events if you ask politely.
-The Turin Exhibition Halls are in Parco del Valentino in Turin, currently undergoing restoration - check ahead before travelling.
-The UNESCO building is on Place de Fontenoy in Paris and is open to visitors with advance reservation through the UNESCO website.
-The Pirelli Tower is on Piazza Duca d'Aosta in Milan, opposite the central station - you cannot freely walk in (it is the seat of the regional government of Lombardy) but the base is the part to study anyway.
-The Paul VI Audience Hall is in the Vatican - request access through the papal-audience system if you want to see it during a Wednesday audience.
+It still hosts basketball games and is occasionally open between events.
+The Turin Exhibition Halls are in Parco del Valentino in Turin and have been undergoing restoration; check current access through the Città di Torino's heritage office before travelling.
+The UNESCO Headquarters is on Place de Fontenoy in Paris and is open to visitors with advance reservation through the UNESCO website.
+The Pirelli Tower is on Piazza Duca d'Aosta in Milan, opposite the central railway station; the lobby is open during business hours but the building is the seat of the Lombardy regional government and public access is limited.
+The Paul VI Audience Hall is in the Vatican; access is via the papal Wednesday-audience system.

 For books: Aesthetics and Technology in Building (Harvard, 1965) and Structures (F.W.
-Dodge, 1956) for the engineer's own voice.
+Dodge, 1956) for Nervi's own voice.
 Pier Luigi Nervi: Architecture as Challenge, edited by Carlo Olmo and Cristiana Chiorino (Skira, 2010), is the deepest single volume on the work.
-The Pier Luigi Nervi Project Foundation website has high-resolution drawings, archival photos, and a useful exhibition history.
-The Laboratorio Pier Luigi Nervi at the Politecnico di Milano maintains a careful project-by-project portfolio that I keep open in another tab whenever I write about him.
+The Pier Luigi Nervi Project Foundation holds high-resolution drawings, archival photos, and a useful exhibition history.
+The Laboratorio Pier Luigi Nervi at the Politecnico di Milano maintains a careful project-by-project portfolio.

 A short tour of his most famous works